beloo2010/learninbit/_posts/2020-01-01-python-intro.md

 ```

 #### Print and New Line
 By default, print statement adds a new line after print.
-To remove new lines, change the end parameter
+To remove the new line, update the end parameter.
-See sample below
+See example below
 ```python
 print('one')
 print('two')